Places and Faces: Gathering Older Adults’ Stories of Connecting, Belonging, Placemaking in Thunder Bay

 What is Placemaking?

 Placemaking is often concerned with planning, designing, and managing “public spaces in ways that promote people’s health, happiness, and well-being.”
 Emerging research is now focusing on placemaking as ways that people “transform physical spaces into socially relevant and meaningful places.”
-Through this storytelling project, we hope to capture stories that highlight how older adults in Thunder Bay are actively creating and negotiating their sense of place as they age.
+Through this storytelling project, we have captured stories that highlight how older adults in Thunder Bay actively create and negotiate their sense of place as they get older.

 Dannielle Pesheau at [email protected] or 807-623-0801 ext.116